luke2533/Oceania-Airlines/README.md

 #### 1.2.2 How the user needs are met

-1. Alt tags for videos and images, text transcript, color contrast, form labels, clear feedback for required forms fields * and device support
+1. Alt tags for videos and images, text transcript, colour contrast, form labels, clear feedback for required forms fields * and device support
 2. Vibrant images to in entice users
 3. Table section with flight times (static)
 4. Table sections with destinations to match with times (static)